toldpixel/automaton/README.md

 # Navigate to the project directory
 cd automaton

-# docker-compose.yml file defines the services, networks, and volumes required for your application.
+# Build the backend services
 docker compose build

-# Start the backend services with
+# Start the backend services
 docker compose up

-# switch to the frontend folder
+# Switch to the frontend folder
 cd frontend

 # Install the frontend dependencies